MorganMureithi/Mexico-Toys-Sales-Analysis-Status/README.md

 **TOOL USED** Excel,PowerBi

-An indepth presentation is presented in the PowerBi output.
+An indepth presentation is in the PowerBi output.
 Please Check it out for Incredible insights